mywebwork/gallery-extended/readme.txt

 === Gallery-Extended ===
-Contributors: Alexey Vidanov
+Contributors: vidanov, versusbassz
-Tags: plugin, posts, gallery,admin,image
+Tags: plugin, posts, gallery, admin, image
 Requires at least: 3.0
-Tested up to: 3.2
+Tested up to: 3.6
 Stable tag: 1.2

 This plugin adds to [gallery] short code the start and end attributes to enable slice the post gallery and show different parts of them.

 == Description ==

 = This plugin is out of date!
-Please use it instead of the standard functionality. =
+Please use standard WP functionality, which is now much more flexible than this plugin. =

 With this plugin it is possible to put the part of the gallery in the post using start and stop attributes.